uni-algo/uni-algo/README.md

 // For example you need to append or insert a code point or grapheme to a string

-// For append a code point to an UTF-8 string all you need is Convert module std::string str8 = "🏴󠁧󠁢󠁷󠁬󠁳󠁿👨‍👩‍👧🧙‍♀️"; // These emojis use multiple code points str8 += uni::utf32to8(std::u32string{U'😺'}); // This emoji use 1 code point
+// For append a code point to an UTF-8 string all you need is Conversion module std::string str8 = "🏴󠁧󠁢󠁷󠁬󠁳󠁿👨‍👩‍👧🧙‍♀️"; // These emojis use multiple code points str8 += uni::utf32to8(std::u32string{U'😺'}); // This emoji use 1 code point